arunkumar1997/telegram-webm-bot/README.md

 # telegram-webm-bot

-## Telegram bot to convert GIF and video files to webm
+Telegram bot to convert GIF and video files to webm.

 ## Dependencies

-You need to have `ffmpeg` installed in order to use this bot
+You need to have `ffmpeg` installed in order to use this bot.

 ## Installtion